-A review conducted by the International Agency for Research on Cancer (IARC) in 1980, which was updated in 1987 and again in 2006, indicated that there was sufficient evidence in experimental animals for the carcinogenicity of inorganic lead compounds, that there is limited evidence in humans for the carcinogenicity of inorganic lead compounds and that there is inadequate evidence in experimental animals for the carcinogenicity of lead oxide (IARC 1980; IARC, 1987; IARC 2006).
-The review resulted in the IARC classification of inorganic lead compounds as 'Probably carcinogenic to humans' (Group 2A).
+A review conducted by the International Agency for Research on Cancer (IARC) in 1980, which was updated in 1987 and again in 2006, indicated that there was sufficient evidence in experimental animals for the carcinogenicity of inorganic lead compounds, and limited evidence in humans for the carcinogenicity of inorganic lead compounds (IARC 1980; IARC, 1987; IARC 2006).
+The review resulted in the classification of inorganic lead compounds as probably carcinogenic to humans (Group 2A).

-A subsequent review by the International Lead Association (LDAI, 2008) concluded that lead oxide exhibits high bioavailability as evidenced by animal feeding studies and when tested in vitro via gastric simulation systems.
-There is consistent evidence from studies in rodents that soluble lead compounds or those that are considered bioavailable are carcinogenic in animals; notably, reproducible renal tumours in male rats following administration of high levels of lead via food or water.
+A subsequent review by the International Lead Association (LDAI, 2008) concluded that there is consistent evidence from studies in rodents that soluble lead compounds, or those that are considered bioavailable, are carcinogenic in animals; notably, reproducible renal tumours have been reported in male rats following administration of high levels of lead via food or water.